PTS FAQs and tips

 Supporting paperwork can be copies, but the 3rd Country Health Certificate must be original (and endorsed!).

 "When can I vaccinate the pet?"

-As per the DEFRA site, the vaccination must be given as per the manufacturer's guidelines.
+As per the DEFRA site, the vaccination must be given when the pet is at least 12 weeks old, NOT as per the manufacturer's instructions.

 Winner - Specialist Freight Award - Global Freight Awards 2015